 These healthy foods beginning with E, are ones you can gain benefits from and start eating today!
 Let’s get started!

-By the way, you can find a list of just the vegetables at Vegetables that Start with E – And 6 You Probably Didn’t Know.
-Or, you can find the list of Fruits that Start With E. Or, we have them both combined in the 14 Fruits and Vegetables That Start With E.
+(By the way, you can find a list of just the vegetables at Vegetables that Start with E. Or, you can find the list of Fruits that Start With E. We also have them both combined in the Fruits and Vegetables That Start With E)

 The first of the foods that start with E, eggplants are known as aubergines, and belong to the nightshade plant family.
-They are usually thought of to be a vegetable, but are actually a fruit (I didn’t know that!).
+Eggplant is usually thought of to be a vegetable, but is actually a fruit!
+(I didn’t know that!).
 Eggplants can be red, green or black, but the most common you have probably seen is deep purple.

 - Eggplants are high in vitamins, minerals and fiber.